Read “All the Bright Places” to Overcome Reading Slump!

 “So, we make some.”

-"This book will constantly keep you on wanting to know what happens next."
-Share on XHe writes, “Before I die, I want to…” and draws a line.
+He writes, “Before I die, I want to…” and draws a line.
 He writes it again.
 Then he writes it a dozen more times.
 “After we fill these up, we can keep going on the front of the building and down on the other side.
 It’s a good way to figure out just why we’re here.”
 And I know by “here” he doesn’t mean this sidewalk.

 This book may sound like any basic YA fiction novel, but as the saying goes, “Do not judge a book by its cover.”
 This book will constantly keep you wanting to know what happens next.
 While I like the variety of topics that have been discussed in the book ranging from the often glorified love and friendship to the almost undiscussed depression, suicide, death, and PTSD, I would have enjoyed the book more if the characters were a little more developed and there was more to them apart from their illness.

 Other than that, the book was RE-MARKEY-ABLY unique and amazing (notice the pun :P).
 This journey will move you yet hold you captive and stay with you for a long time.
 I finished reading All the Bright Places in the span of a day and a half, which in itself is an achievement, and I cannot recommend it enough.
 While I go and sob in a corner, let me know your thoughts and give us a shout-out if this review helped or made you pick up the book.
-You can get the book here! π
+You can get the book here! πŸ“–

 All the Bright Places